Things to know before you start buying food photography props

 - Antique stores – Not as cheap as Goodwill, but some gems can be found.
 I purchased my ice cream scoop photographed above from a local thrift shop!

 - Target – Who doesn’t love Target?
 They carry lots of cute kitchenware and it’s always changing!
+They carry awesome plates for food presentation too.

 - Pier 1 – They have an awesome napkin selection and usually a pretty big clearance section too.
 I can find some napkins on sale for $2/piece!